Lee15946/AWSInAction/README.md

 - Sustainability

 #### Operational Excellence

 - Design principles
     - Perform operations as code
     - Annotate documentation
     - Make frequent, small, reversible changes
     - Refine operations procedures frequently
     - Anticipate failure
     - Learn from all operational failures

 ### Security

 - Design principles
     - Implement a strong identity foundation
     - Enable traceability
     - Apply security at all layers
     - Automate security best practices
     - Protect data in transit and at rest
     - Keep people away from data

 ### Reliability

 - Design principles
     - Test recovery procedures
     - Automatically recover from failure
     - Scale horizontally to increase aggregate system availability
     - Stop guessing capacity
     - Manage change in automation

 ### Performance Efficiency

 - Design principles
     - Democratize advanced technologies
     - Go global in minutes
     - Use serverless architectures
     - Experiment more often
     - Mechanical sympathy

 ### Cost Optimization

 - Design principles
     - Adopt a consumption mode
     - Measure overall efficiency
     - Stop spending money on data center operations
     - Analyze and attribute expenditure
     - Use managed and application leve services to reduce cost of ownership

 ### Sustainability

 - Design principles
     - Understand your impact
     - Establish sustainability goals
     - Maximize utilization
     - Anticipate and adopt new, more efficient hardware and software offerings
     - Use managed services
     - Reduce the downstream impact of your cloud workloads

 ### AWS Well-Architected Tool

 - Review your architectures against the 6 pillars and adopt architectural best practices

 ### AWS Cloud Adoption Framework (CSF)

 - Capabilities
     - Business
     - People
     - Governance
     - Platform
     - Security
     - Operations
 - Transformation Domains
     - Technology
     - Process
     - Organization
     - Product

 ### AWS Right Sizing

 - Start small
 - Lowest possible cost
     - Before a cloud Migration
     - continuously after the cloud onboarding process
 - Cloud Watch, Cost Explorer, Trusted Advisor

 ### AWS Ecosystem

 - AWS Blogs
 - AWs Forums (community)
 - AWS Whitepapers & Guides
 - AWS Partner Solutions (Quick Start)
     - CloudFormation, Template
 - AWS Solutions
     - Vetted Technology Solutions for the AWS cloud
 - AWS Marketplace
     - Custom AMI
     - CloudFormation templates
     - Saas
     - Containers
 - AWS Training
     - Digital
     - Classroom
 - AWS Professional Services & Partner Network
     - APN Technology Partners
     - Consulting
     - Training
     - Competency Program
     - Navigate Program

 ### AWS Knowledge center

 - Contains the most frequent & common questions and requests

 ### AWS IQ

 - Quickly find professional help for your AWS projects
 - Engage and pay 3rd party experts for on-demand project work

 ### AWS re:Post

 - AWS managed Q&A service, replaces of AWS Forums

 ### AWS managed service (AMS)

 - Provide infrastructure and application support on AWS
 - Team of AWS experts who manage and operate your infrastructure for security, reliability and availability

 ### Cloud Foundations

 -Guided path to help customers deploy, configure, and secure their new workloads while ensuring they are ready for on-going operations in the cloud

+### AWS Regions

+- Cluster of data centers
+- Most AWS services are region-scoped

+### AWS Availability Zones

+- Each region has min 3, max 6 AZ
+- Each AZ has one or more discrete data centers with redundant power, networking and connectivity
+- Separate from each other, isolated from disasters
+- Connected with high bandwidth, ultra-low latency networking

+### AWS Points of Presence (Edge Locations)

+- 400+ (400 + edge locations & 10 + Regional Caches)
+- Content is delivered to end users with lower latency

+### IAM

+- Identity and Access Management
+- Global Service

+#### Users & Groups

+- Users are people within your organization, and can be grouped
+- Groups only contain users, not other groups
+- Users don't have to belong to a groups, and can belong to multiple groups

+#### Permissions

+- Policies : JSON documents
+- Define permissions of the users
+- Least privilege principle

+#### Password Policy

+- Minimum password length
+- Require specific character types
+- Password expiration
+- Prevent password re-use

+#### Multi Factor Authentication - MFA

+- Virtual MFA device
+- Universal 2nd Factor (U2F) Security Key
+- Hardware Key Fob MFA device
+- Hardware Key Fob MFA device for AWS GovCloud (US)

+#### IAM Roles for Services

+- Some AWS service will need to perform actions on your behalf
+- We will assign permissions to AWS services with IAM rol

+#### IAM Security Tools

+- IAM Credential Report (account-level)
+    - A report that lists all your account's users and the status of their various credentials
+- IAM Access Advisor (user-level)
+    - Show the service permissions granted to a user and when those services are last accessed
+    - To revise your polices

+#### IAM Section - Summary

+- Users: mapped to a physical user, has a password for AWS console
+- Groups: contains users only
+- Policies: JSON document that outlines permissions for users or groups
+- Roles: for EC2 instances or AWS services
+- AWS CLI: Manage AWS services using command-line
+- AWS SDK: Manage AWS services using a programming language
+- Access keys: Access AWS using CLI or SDK
+- Audit: IAM credential Reports & IAM Access Advisor

 AMI
 Amazon machine image